Chinese state media says five suicide bombers carried out Xinjiang attack

 The incident, which occurred in Urumqi on Thursday morning, was the second suicide attack in the capital in just over three weeks.
 A bomb and knife attack at an Urumqi train station in late April killed one bystander and wounded 79.

-The government recently launched a campaign to strike hard against terrorism in Xinjiang, blaming Islamists and separatists for the worsening violence in the resource-rich western region bordering central Asia.
-At least 180 people have been killed in in attacks across China over the past year.
+The government blames Islamists and separatists for the worsening violence in Xinjiang, the resource-rich western region bordering central Asia.
+At least 180 people have been killed in attacks across China.

 The attackers ploughed two vehicles into an open market in Urumqi and hurled explosives.
 Many of the 94 people wounded were elderly shoppers, according to witnesses.